o2346/techniques/kbbrg/README.md

 ## description

-Home maded [keyboard brigde](https://www.google.com/search?q=keyboard+bridge&tbm=isch) to support [sonshi-style](https://www.google.com/search?q=%E5%B0%8A%E5%B8%AB%E3%82%B9%E3%82%BF%E3%82%A4%E3%83%AB&tbm=isch)
+Home maded [keyboard bridge](https://www.google.com/search?q=keyboard+bridge&tbm=isch) to support [sonshi-style](https://www.google.com/search?q=%E5%B0%8A%E5%B8%AB%E3%82%B9%E3%82%BF%E3%82%A4%E3%83%AB&tbm=isch)
-not only for keyboard but any other pointing devices
+not only for keyboard but slimblade trackball

 ## what is this for